 Under the equity method, the investments in an associate or a joint venture are initially recognized at acquisition cost and the carrying amount is increased or decreased to recognize the Group's share of the net assets of the associate or the joint venture after the date of acquisition.
 The Group's share of the net income of the associates or the joint ventures is recognized in the Group's profit or loss.
-Also, the Group's share of the other comprehensive income of the associates or the joint ventures is recognized or a joint venture equals or exceeds its investments in the associate or the joint venture, which include any long-term investments that, in substance, form part of the Group's net investment in the associate or the joint venture, the Group discontinues recognizing its share of further losses unless the Group has incurred legal or constructive obligations or made payments on behalf of the associate or the joint venture.
+Also, the Group's share of the other comprehensive income of the associates or the joint ventures is recognized in the Group's other comprehensive income.
+When the Group's share of losses of an associate or a joint venture equals or exceeds its investments in the associate or the joint venture, which include any long-term investments that, in substance, form part of the Group's net investment in the associate or the joint venture, the Group discontinues recognizing its share of further losses unless the Group has incurred legal or constructive obligations or made payments on behalf of the associate or the joint venture.
 All significant intercompany profits have been eliminated in proportion to interests in the associate and the joint venture.